nginxinc/nginx-controller-lab/docs/class1/module2/lab2.rst

     1. Using Postman
     2. Expand the `Traffic Tests` section
     3. Select the `ticketprocessing.internal.acmefinancial.net` call
-    4. Select Send a few times
+    4. Select `Send` a few times
-    5. Note that you no longer reseive a 500 response
+    5. Note that you no longer receive a 500 response

 This is a better configuration.
 Servers are no longer tagged as down permanently in the configuration.
 TAdding monitoring to this configuration so that instead of just having to